How To Make People Want Less Stuff

 You’ve always been told that a better world starts with yourself.
 You are the one who is supposed to do something about all this and nothing will work if you don’t make an effort yourself!
-The problem is that when you do make an effort with all (or one of) the tools that are handed to us by our governments, such as recycling, subsidised solar panels or buying an electric car, we are confronted with the reality that our community is not changing with us.
-While you are spending a lot of money on solar panels on your rooftop your neighbour just bought a brand new Mercedes.
+The problem is that when you do make an effort with all (or one of) the tools that are handed to us by our governments, such as recycling, subsidised solar panels or buying an electric car, we are confronted with the reality that our community is not changing with us, let alone your government!
+While you are spending a lot of money on solar panels on your rooftop your neighbour just bought a brand new Mercedes and your government just gave the green light for the expansion of the airport.
 It all feels like a drop in the ocean and everything feels counterproductive.

 That’s why I propose to start by saying that a better world starts with us.
 We should be enabled to change our communities instead of ‘changing the whole world’.
 We need to help our neighbours, co-workers, our homeless and poor and enable our local governments to comply with sustainable goals.
 It seems a lot more manageable if we don’t have to find one-system-that-fits-all but can enable every community to become caretakers of their own place in nature.
 We should stop sending the message that our global problems can only be solved if we all would work together on a global level.
 We can change morality by changing the message.
 It feels a lot more doable to create a human civilization that exists out of thousands of culturally diverse communities taking care of their own footprint on this planet, in their own way, with their own strengths.